 Should you have concerns about your FUPA, don’t despair: you can make your body bikini-ready by adopting a few lifestyle changes or visiting a cosmetic surgeon.

-What Is the FUPA?
+What Is the meaning of FUPA?

 The New Partridge Dictionary of Slang and Unconventional English says that the FUPA is a slang term for fatty upper pubic area.
 Another term for it is panniculus or pannus.
 It refers to the area between the belly button and the mons pubis.

-What Causes a FUPA?
+What causes a FUPA?

 Obesity is an epidemic in America, causing heart disease, type 2 diabetes, as well as the FUPA for some.
 But why do some overweight or obese people get the FUPA while others do not?